basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 6. **Notify:** I get a haptic tap on the phone and a confirmation toast inside Blink.

 The whole loop finishes fast enough that I can dictate a git commit message, tap once, and paste it into `git commit` inside Zellij without re-typing anything.

+{{% callout note %}}
+**Dictation quality:** In my experience, the built‑in iOS dictation is absolute shit compared to Whisper/FasterWhisper.
+Accuracy, punctuation, and latency are consistently better with the FasterWhisper server running at home.
+{{% /callout %}}

 {{% callout warning %}}
 **Security tip:** Lock the Shortcut to run only when your WireGuard tunnel is active and require Face ID before pushing clipboard data.
 I also gate the `agent-cli ingest` command through a per-device SSH key with a forced command wrapper.